 08. Timely Response Requirement.
-When the Commission requests additional information in order to process the Claim, the Claimant or employer shall provide the requested information promptly.
-The Commission request may be either in writing or telephonic.
+When the Commission requests additional information in order to process the Claim, the Claimant or employer surety or self-insured employer shall provide the requested information promptly within fifteen (15)three (3) business days.
+The Commission's request may be either in writing or telephonic.
 (3-23-22)